Hunedoara: History

-In 1457 Matthias gave permission to the Wallachian serfs to build an Orthodox church, beautifully decorated with paintings and preserved until today.
+In 1457, Matthias gave permission to the Wallachian serfs to build an Orthodox church, beautifully decorated with paintings and preserved until today.
 He continued to consolidate the castle and the feudal domain of Hunedoara.
 The castle of Hunedoara became one of the biggest in the medieval world, standing as a witness to the greatness of his family of noble warriors and statesmen, in an era of war and despair for the region, as the Ottoman Empire approached Central Europe.
 In the times of Hunyadi rule, Hunedoara became a market (opiddum) for iron.
 Matthias Corvinus named the city a tax-free area, and this privilege lasted until the 17th century.
 The population varied between 784 people in 1512 and 896 people in the 17th century.
 After Matthias died, Hunedoara passed to his son, John (Hungarian: János; Romanian: Ioan), but he too died young.
 His wife, Beatrice de Frangepan, married Georg of Hohenzollern, Marquis of Brandenburg in 1509.
 But Georg de Brandenburg would not reside in Hunedoara, instead appointed a representative, György Stolcz.

 In 1514, during the peasant revolt of György Dózsa, some were imprisoned in the castle and probably tortured.
 The town numbered 184 houses, a considerable size for the time, and was ruled by an appointed Orthodox priest.
 In 1528 a fire destroyed 124 houses.
 In 1534 as the Kingdom of Hungary was conquered by the Ottoman Turks, the castle was besieged during the rebellion of Czibak Imre, the bishop of Oradea and two years later John Zápolya donated the castle along with other possessions to Török Bálint making him the richest nobleman of Hungary.
 In 1557 Török János, a proselytizer of Reformation is mentioned to have killed his unfaithful wife Kendi Anna in the castle.
 In 1601 the castle was besieged by the Wallachian army of Michael the Brave in his campaign – while ruling Wallachia, Moldavia and Transylvania – against the Ottoman Empire, and to switch the Ottoman vassalage to the Habsburgs.

 The town and the castle survived relatively unharmed by the Counter-Reformation of Giorgio Basta, general of the Habsburg Empire.
 By 1618, ownership of the castle passed to the Bethlen family.
-Gabriel Bethlen Voivode of Transylvania consolidated and enlarged the castle, and gave it to his nephew Stephen Betlen who lived here with his wife Mary Széchy, famed for her beauty.
+Gabriel Bethlen Voivode of Transylvania consolidated and enlarged the castle, and gave it to his nephew Stephen Bethlen who lived here with his wife Mary Széchy, famed for her beauty.

 The Reformed Church of Hungary was established in Hunedoara in 1634 and Imre Thököly, one of the leaders of the Protestant anti-Habsburg uprising and later Prince of Transylvania owned the castle and spent much time living in it.
 By 1685, the castle passed into the possession of Michael Apafi, the pro-Habsburg Prince of Transylvania.
-In 1710, the old church was returned to the Franciscans, and in 1725 it reacquired it's monastic rank.
+In 1710, the old church was returned to the Franciscans, and in 1725 it reacquired its monastic rank.
 By this time, the majority of population was Romanian.